Countertop Planning Tips

 You may want to consider a few questions:

-How many countertops or surfaces do you need?
+- How many countertops or surfaces do you need?

-Where will each countertop or surface be located?
+- Where will each countertop or surface be located?

-How will each countertop or surface be used; are there any appliances or fixtures that you’d like to integrate?
+- How will each countertop or surface be used; are there any appliances or fixtures that you’d like to integrate?

-What color pallet is being used in the room and in the house overall?
+- What color pallet is being used in the room and in the house overall?

-What feeling do you want from the countertop or surface; very smooth or slightly textured, with a cool glossy finish or a warm satin glow?
+- What feeling do you want from the countertop or surface; very smooth or slightly textured, with a cool glossy finish or a warm satin glow?

-What kind of presence do you want from your countertops?
+- What kind of presence do you want from your countertops?
 The edge profile you choose can make a big difference, see our standard edge profiles here.

-How many people use the space that you’re renovating?
+- How many people use the space that you’re renovating?
 Is this number likely to grow, as you start a new family or decrease as your children begin to make lives of their own?

-Is the space you’re renovating part of a high rise?
+- Is the space you’re renovating part of a high rise?
 If so, please note that additional installation fees may apply.

-Countertop Measurement Tips
+Countertop Measuring Tips

 We recommend at least a 1/8” overhang to allow for the expansion and contraction of the cabinets and for cabinet angles that maybe slightly greater than or less than 90 degrees.